-- If you plan to go back to work after your operation, you should check with the surgeon when this would be appropriate. - If you need a medical certificate (fit note) for your employer, please ask the nurses before you leave hospital.
-Further certificates can be obtained from your GP. - This is usually around 4-8 weeks following your operation if you have a sedentary job.
-A job that includes more physical activities, such as prolonged walking or standing or heavy lifting may require up to 3 months.
+- If you plan to go back to work after your operation, you should check with the surgeon when this would be appropriate. - If you need a fit note for your employer, please ask the nurses before you leave hospital.
+Further certificates can be obtained from your GP. - You can usually return to work around 4-8 weeks following your operation if you have a sedentary (non-active) job.
+A job that includes more physical activities, such as prolonged walking, standing or heavy lifting, may require up to three months off.

-Sports/hobbies
+Sports / hobbies

-- If you wish to return to sport consult your surgeon or physiotherapist before doing so. - Walking and swimming are encouraged but sports which call for jogging or jumping, or contact sports are not. - Golf can start playing at 8-12 weeks but start with chipping and putting before playing 9 or 18 holes.
-Avoid the driving range for up to 3 months as the repetitive twisting can aggravate the knee. - Gardening is fine but take care with heavier work such as digging.
+- If you wish to return to sport, consult your surgeon before doing so. - Walking and swimming are encouraged but sports that call for jogging or jumping, or contact sports are not. - Golf can start playing at 8-12 weeks but start with chipping and putting before playing 9 or 18 holes.
+Avoid the driving range for up to three months as the repetitive twisting can aggravate the knee. - Gardening is fine but take care with heavier work such as digging.
 Start very gradually and do not increase the amount of activity until you feel confident and have suffered no adverse symptoms.
-Invest in a kneeling stool for weeding etc. If you cannot kneel long handled tools will be of benefit. - Racquet sports recommend up to 3 months before returning to racquet sports and recommend playing doubles rather than singles.
+Invest in a kneeling stool for weeding etc. If you cannot kneel, long handled tools may help.